Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/items.md

         clonedItemsAdded = true;
     }

-    // Hook is prefix, we just need to be able to get the vanilla prefabs, JotunnLib registers them in ObjectDB orig(self, other);
+    // Hook is prefix, we just need to be able to get the vanilla prefabs, Jotunn registers them in ObjectDB orig(self, other);
 }
 ```